DataDog/integrations-extras/postman/README.md

 ## Overview

 [Postman][1] is a collaboration platform for API development.
-It simplifies the steps of building an API and streamlines collaboration so you can create better APIs—faster.
+It simplifies the steps of building an API and streamlines collaboration so you can create better APIs-faster.

 This integration helps you stay on top of your monitors' health.
 It enables you to: